apache/trafficcontrol/docs/source/api/user_current_jobs.rst

 Request Structure
 -----------------
-:dsId: The integral, unique identifier of the Delivery Service on which the revalidation job shall operate
+:dsId: The integral, unique identifier of the :term:`Delivery Service` on which the revalidation job shall operate

 :regex: This should be a `PCRE <http://www.pcre.org/>`_-compatible regular expression for the path to match for forcing the revalidation

-	.. warning:: This is concatenated directly to the origin URL of the Delivery Service identified by ``dsId`` to make the full regular expression.
+	.. warning:: This is concatenated directly to the origin URL of the :term:`Delivery Service` identified by ``dsId`` to make the full regular expression.
 Thus it is not necessary to restate the URL but it should be noted that if the origin URL does not end with a backslash (``/``) then this should begin with an escaped backslash to ensure proper behavior (otherwise it will match against FQDNs, which leads to undefined behavior in Traffic Control).

 	.. note:: Be careful to only match on the content that must be removed - revalidation is an expensive operation for many origins, and a simple ``/.*`` can cause an overload in requests to the origin.